f-dufour/cheat-sheets-and-snippets/Hyperledger/Chaincode/Intro-to-chaincode/README.md

 author: Florent Dufour
 ---

-# Whay is it?
+# What is it?

 - Smart contracts written in Go, JS, or Java
 - Executed inside a channel
 - No limitations in terms of logic or libraries
-- As many cc as we need inside a channel
+- As many chaincodes (cc) as we need inside a channel
 - Only cc are able to update the ledger
 - cc implement an interface: define the methods available (see below)
 - Deploying a cc is done in 2 phases:
 	1. Install the cc on the peer: Has to be on the peer because the peer contains the ledger.
 Once installed nothing happens really.
 	2. Instantiate the cc on the peer: This is when the magin happens: connect to the ledger and create the connections.
-This is where we have to define the **Endorsement policy** wit the logic operators. (e.g. Before you update, I want every peer to verify before commiting // I want the majority // I want at least one peer)
+This is where we have to define the **Endorsement policy** wit the logic operators. (e.g. Before you update, I want every peer to verify before committing // I want the majority // I want at least one peer)
 - Policy is per chain code.
 Each chaincode has a policy

 > The chaincode manages the ledger state through transactions invoked by applications